Somali Americans: History

 The earliest ethnic Somali immigrants to the United States were sailors who arrived in the 1920s, mainly from British Somaliland.
 Eventually acquiring American citizenship, they actively participated in the Somali independence movement and served as key liaisons whenever Somali political figures visited the UN headquarters.
 For their substantial contributions to Somali society, these early Somali expatriates were rewarded with medals by the Somali government and some were also issued land back home.

-Following independence in 1960, Somali students began arriving in the US to pursue higher studies while living with relatives or on scholarships.
-Many of the youngsters returned to Somalia after graduation and went on to play an important role in the development of their nation.
-During the 1980s, a small number of Somalis settled in the United States.
-They were later joined by many other ethnic Somalis from different backgrounds, who sought asylum in the US after the outbreak of the civil war in Somalia or emigrated from other parts of Greater Somalia.
+Following Somali independence in 1960, Somali students began arriving in the US to pursue higher studies while living with relatives or on scholarships.
+Many of the young returned to Somalia after graduation and played an important role in the development of Somali.
+In the 1980s, a small number of Somalis settled in the United States.
+They were later joined by many other ethnic Somalis from different backgrounds, who sought asylum in the US after the outbreak of the civil war in Somalia, or emigrated from other parts of Greater Somalia.

 A large number of the Somali immigrants settled in Minnesota, which by 2002 harbored the largest population of Somalis in North America.
 Many of the newer arrivals came through voluntary agencies (VOLAGS) contracted with the State Department, who helped them settle in.
-By 2006, Somalis in the state accounted for $164–$394 million in purchasing power and owned 600 businesses.
+In 2006, Somalis in the state accounted for $164–$394 million in purchasing power and owned 600 businesses.
 The city of Minneapolis in particular hosts hundreds of Somali-owned and operated commercial ventures.
-As of the 2015 American Community Survey, there are 57,000 residents in the state who are of Somali ancestry, among whom 31,400 were born in Somalia.
+In 2015, there were 57,000 residents in Minnesota of Somali ancestry, among whom 31,400 were born in Somalia.

-Somalis in the United States often send resources to their extended families abroad, remittances that were facilitated by the signing of the Money Remittances Improvement Act.
-Following a greatly improved security situation in Somalia in 2012, many Somali U.S. residents have also begun returning to Mogadishu and other parts of the country.
+Somalis in the United States often send resources to their extended families abroad, remittances that were facilitated by the signing of the 2014 Money Remittances Improvement Act.
+In 2012, following a greatly improved security situation in Somalia, many Somali U.S. residents began returning to Mogadishu and other parts of the country.
 A few of the homeward-bound immigrants along with some American-born associates have been sought and/or prosecuted for allegedly providing material support to the Al-Shabaab and Islamic State political militant groups.
 However, according to intelligence officials, fewer expatriates were joining the groups' ranks by late 2013.

 Most of the returnees have instead repatriated for investment opportunities and to take part in the ongoing post-conflict reconstruction process in Somalia.
-Participating in the renovation of schools, hospitals, roads and other infrastructure, they have played a leading role in the capital's recovery and have also helped propel the local real estate market.
+Participating in the renovation of schools, hospitals, roads and other infrastructure, they have played a leading role in Mogadishu's recovery and have helped propel the local real estate market.